 There’s a good argument for growing native Australian grass: it does well here because it belongs here.
 We live in a country of climatic extremes, so native grasses that flourish in any given zone do so for one common reason: they’ve adapted to suit the prevailing weather and soil conditions.
 They’re generally tough, hardy, robust and tolerant.

-For whatever reason, when talking of new lawns, different types of couch grass are often a customer’s first thoughts.
+For whatever reason, when talking about new lawns, different types of couch grass are often a customer’s first thoughts.
 And, while there’s no doubt couch makes great lawns, there are many Australian grasses that are just as good.
 And, added bonus, they’re native.

 When planting a new lawn, it’s wise to look into what types of grasses do well in your area.
 Time spent talking to locals, researching on the internet and asking for advice from your local turf supplier is well spent: you’ll save yourself a sea of heartbreak and hard work down the track if you start with the right product.